Kirais/The-Adventure-of-Rick/README.md

-# Adventure of Rick: Grad School
+# Rick's Adventure : Grad School

 A tale of grad school inspired by Rick and Morty and my own PhD life.
 This is a JRPG style PhD student simulator game.